Legacy of the Roman Empire: Imperial idea

 In the early 20th century, the Italian fascists under their "Duce" Benito Mussolini dreamed of transforming Italy back into the Roman Empire again, encompassing the Mediterranean basin.
 Associated with Italian fascism, Nazi Germany and Francoist Spain also connected their claims with Roman imperialism.

+Inspiration for other empires

+When India was a British colony, the colonial officials saw themselves as inheriting the Greco-Roman heritage, and compared their efforts in civilising India to those of the Romans in ancient Britain.

 Toponymy and ethnonymy

 Aside from the city of Rome itself, the Imperial Roman name has survived in a number of regions and was also adopted by some of the political regimes that ruled them.
 These include: